Noelia-Grabowiecki/Repository/webdriverio-test/README.md

 ## Webdriverio setup
-The porpouse is to use webdriverio to automate aplications in different emulated devices
+The porpouse is to use * [Webdriverio](http://webdriver.io/) - to automate aplications in different emulated devices

 ## Getting Started
 These instructions will give you information about how to run test cases using webdriverio in your local environment